lrydzkowski/Lexica/README.md

 #### How 'only open questions' mode works

-- Each entry from given sets has 2 counters which at the beginning are equal 0:
+1. Each entry from given sets has 2 counters which at the beginning are equal 0:
-  - A counter for open questions about English meaning.
+  1.1.
+A counter for open questions about English meaning.
 For each entry, a user has to reach this counter value equals a number stored in Learning.NumOfOpenQuestions configuration option.
-  - A counter for open questions about your native language meaning.
+  1.2.
+A counter for open questions about your native language meaning.
 For each entry, a user has to reach this counter value equals a number stored in Learning.NumOfOpenQuestions configuration option.
-- Entries in given sets are randomized.
+2. Entries in given sets are randomized.
-- For each randomly selected entry the following conditions are checked in order to ask a question to a user:
+3. For each randomly selected entry the following conditions are checked in order to ask a question to a user:
-  - If there is at least one not reached open question counter, then an open question is asked.
+  3.1.
+If there is at least one not reached open question counter, then an open question is asked.
 If both counters aren't reached, then the type of open question is randomly selected (question about English meaning or question about your native language meaning).
 If one counter isn't reached, then the question type of this counter is asked.
-  - Otherwise, an entry is omitted and conditions for the next entry are analyzed.
+  3.2.
+Otherwise, an entry is omitted and conditions for the next entry are analyzed.
-- After giving a correct answer:
+4. After giving a correct answer:
-  - The particular counter is incremented by 1.
+  4.1.
+The particular counter is incremented by 1.
-- After giving a wrong answer:
+5. After giving a wrong answer:
-  - The particual counter is set to 0.
+  5.1.
+The particular counter is set to 0.
 If Learning.ResetAfterMistake configuration option equals true, then all counters are set to 0.
-  - A correct answer is showed.
+  5.2.
+A correct answer is showed.
-- After asking questions for all entries the following condition is checked:
+6. After asking questions for all entries the following condition is checked:
-  - If there are still entries with a counter lower than a number stored in Learning.NumOfOpenQuestions configuration option, then we go back to the first point.
+  6.1.
+If there are still entries with a counter lower than a number stored in Learning.NumOfOpenQuestions configuration option, then we go back to the point number 2.
-  - Otherwise, the mode is over.
+  6.2.
+Otherwise, the mode is over.

 ## Technicalities

 ### Getting English pronunciation recordings

 Lexica is able to download pronunciation recordings from web dictionaries.
 It is up to a user which dictionary will be used.
 You have to keep in mind that while choosing any web dictionary you should take into consideration legal restrictions connected with copyright.

 When in the configuration there are options connected with this functionality, then it is possible to play English pronunciation recording in application modes.
 Lexica just tries to find an url address to mp3 file in the code of the following page:

 `PronunciationApi.WebDictionary.Host + UrlPath`, where `{word}` from `PronunciationApi.WebDictionary.UrlPath` is
 replaced by the particular word for which Lexica tries to play recording.